Horsepower: Boiler horsepower

-Boiler horsepower is a boiler's capacity to deliver steam to a steam engine and is not the same unit of power as the 550 ft lb/s definition.
+Boiler horsepower is a boiler's capacity to deliver steam to a steam engine and is not the same unit of power as the 550 ft⋅lb/s definition.
 One boiler horsepower is equal to the thermal energy rate required to evaporate 34.5 lb of fresh water at 212 °F in one hour.
 In the early days of steam use, the boiler horsepower was roughly comparable to the horsepower of engines fed by the boiler.

-The term "boiler horsepower" was originally developed at the Philadelphia Centennial Exhibition in 1876, where the best steam engines of that period were tested.
+The term boiler horsepower was originally developed at the Philadelphia Centennial Exhibition in 1876, where the best steam engines of that period were tested.
 The average steam consumption of those engines (per output horsepower) was determined to be the evaporation of 30 lb of water per hour, based on feed water at 100 °F, and saturated steam generated at 70 psi.
 This original definition is equivalent to a boiler heat output of 33,485 Btu/h.
 A few years later in 1884, the ASME re-defined the boiler horsepower as the thermal output equal to the evaporation of 34.5 pounds per hour of water "from and at" 212 F. This considerably simplified boiler testing, and provided more accurate comparisons of the boilers at that time.
 This revised definition is equivalent to a boiler heat output of 33,469 Btu/h.
-Present industrial practice is to define "boiler horsepower" as a boiler thermal output equal to 33,475 Btu/h, which is very close to the original and revised definitions.
+Present industrial practice is to define boiler horsepower as a boiler thermal output equal to 33,475 Btu/h, which is very close to the original and revised definitions.

 Boiler horsepower is still used to measure boiler output in industrial boiler engineering in the US.
-Boiler horsepower is abbreviated BHP, not to be confused with brake horsepower, below, which is also abbreviated BHP.
+Boiler horsepower is abbreviated BHP, which is also used in many places to symbolize brake horsepower.

 Drawbar power

 Drawbar power (dbp) is the power a railway locomotive has available to haul a train or an agricultural tractor to pull an implement.
 This is a measured figure rather than a calculated one.
-A special railway car called a dynamometer car coupled behind the locomotive keeps a continuous record of the drawbar pull exerted, and the speed.
+A special railway car called a dynamometer car coupled behind a locomotive keeps a continuous record of drawbar tension and speed.
 From these, the power generated can be calculated.
 To determine the maximum power available, a controllable load is required; it is normally a second locomotive with its brakes applied, in addition to a static load.